Kirkland, Washington: Geography

-Kirkland is bordered to the west by Lake Washington, to the east by Redmond, to the south by Bellevue, and to the north by Kenmore, Woodinville, and Bothell.
+The city's downtown lies along Lake Washington's Moss Bay and includes a business district, restaurants, art galleries, and parks.
+Downtown and the surrounding Moss Bay neighborhood has thousands of condominiums and apartments, largely built since the 1990s.
+Kirkland is among the most compact suburban cities in the state of Washington, with a higher population density than most Eastside cities.

 Kirkland is accessible via Interstate 405, which connects it with other Eastside cities, including Bellevue, Renton, and Bothell.
-Seattle, which is west of Kirkland, as well as Redmond to the east, are both accessible through State Highway 520.
+Seattle, which is across Lake Washington to the west of Kirkland, as well as Redmond to the east, are both accessible through State Route 520.

 According to the United States Census Bureau, the city has a total area of 17.83 sqmi, of which 17.818 sqmi are land and 0.012 sqmi are water.
 The elevation varies from 14 to 500 ft above sea level.

 Climate

 Kirkland's average temperature is 52 F, and the average annual precipitation 36.27 in.
 The highest temperature was recorded as 109 F on June 28, 2021.
 The lowest temperature was recorded as -5 F in January 1950.